Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 • Bring all the medication you'll need.
 Make sure to bring along all your medication for the trip, plus a little more in case of delays.
 It's always better to be safe and fully prepared!

 • Pack your medication in your carry-on and hold luggage.
 Consider splitting your medication between your carry-on bag and hold luggage.
+Even if you've got travel insurance with baggage cover, it can still take time to get your luggage back.
 That way, if any of your luggage goes missing, you'll still have access to the medication you need.
 Phew!

 • Make a note of your insurer's emergency medical number.
 Most insurers offer a 24/7 helpline for medical emergencies.
 So, you might find it helpful to keep a copy of it handy in case you need to call it.
 You should be able to find it in your policy wording.